 What is Italy’s typical antipasto?

 The typical first course of a formal Italian supper is an antipasto (plural antipasti).
-Cured meats, olives, pepperoncini, mushrooms, anchovies, artichoke hearts, various cheeses (such as provolone or mozzarella), pickled meats, and vegetables in oil or vinegar are typical antipasto ingredients.
+Cured meats, olives, pepperoncini, mushrooms, anchovies, artichoke hearts, various kinds of cheese (such as provolone or mozzarella), pickled meats, and vegetables in oil or vinegar are typical antipasto ingredients.

 Can you eat antipasto raw?